mileskerr/manjaro-dotfiles/README.md

 ibhagwan fork of picom is needed for the rounded corners

-fonts used are IBM Plex, fontawesome 4, and unifont, apparently.
-I don't remember what unifont is used for though so you might not need it.
+fonts used are IBM Plex and fontawesome4.